COVID-19 pandemic in the Navajo Nation: March

-On March 11, the Navajo Nation stated that they are easing COVID-19 restrictions, as numbers drop – lowering from "red status" to "orange status".
+On March 11, the Navajo Nation stated that they were easing COVID-19 restrictions, as numbers drop – lowering from "red status" to "orange status".
 These health orders go into effect on March 15, 2021.

 On March 12, the American Rescue Plan was signed into law, giving Native American Tribes $31 billion for total spending.
 The Navajo Nation proposed a distribution formula for spending the money, dividing 40-percent based on population, 20-percent based on land base, 20-percent based on number of employees, and 20-percent based on COVID-19 impacts.

 As of March 22, roughly 191,000 COVID-19 vaccines have been administered, fully vaccinating 76,571 people.
 No new COVID-19 positive cases and no recent deaths have been reported for the first time in over six months; however, the 7-day average remained at 9 cases a day.
 During this time, precautions were still in place – wearing masks and physical distancing.